galaxygrotesque/ReversiPlusPlus/README.md

 - [ ] Rewrite as fully-fledged stylesheet to replace rather than build off of Ao3’s core

 ### 3.1  Short-term to-do list
-- [ ] adjust sort and filter sidebar to match work index group
+- [ ] Adjust sort and filter sidebar to match work index group
-- [x] figure out how to lower buttons/stats on work blurbs
+- [x] Figure out how to lower buttons/stats on work blurbs
-- [ ] add more fonts into font lists
+- [ ] Add more fonts into font lists
-- [ ] get rid of borders everywhere except for explicit elements
+- [ ] Get rid of borders everywhere except for explicit elements
-- [ ] different unicode arrow characters for mobile because apparently roboto doesn't like it
+- [ ] Different unicode arrow characters for mobile because apparently Roboto doesn’t like it
-- [x] start setting up mobile values so creation of mobile ```RPPM.css``` is easier
+- [x] Start setting up mobile values so creation of ```RPPM.css``` is easier